 Indeed, Bitcoin’s share of the total cryptocurrency market capitalization, the Bitcoin dominance, has recently been on the rise.
 Starting at 50% in April, it has increased to almost 70% in August.
 Unlike 2017, where a rising tide (Bitcoin price) has lifted all boats (altcoin prices), divergences between crypto-to-crypto correlations become more apparent in this year.
 Especially the smaller altcoins or tokens, remnants of the 2017 ICO craze, suffer from the current market conditions.
 Valuations were overblown, and many projects failed to live up to their promises until now.

 Possibly, this increase in Bitcoin dominance paints a picture of a new group of cryptocurrency investors of 2019.
 Instead of trying to cherry-pick a long-term winner, their investment hypothesis is to look for an asset class that is decorrelated to the rest of their portfolio and, potentially, a bet on a future store of value.
+An overview of the correlations between Bitcoin and gold as well as the S&P 500 index since 2015 is given in Illustration 2.

 The overall correlation of Bitcoin to equities (with the S&P 500 as proxy) and gold are low at <0.1 period averages.
 However, in the last few months, the correlation between Bitcoin and gold has been increasing and currently sits at 0.21 for the last 90 days.
 This further bolsters the claim that the perception of Bitcoin could gradually transition from a high-risk, speculative investment to a “safe haven” asset similar to gold in times of economic turmoil.